mgeitz/eqalert/README.md

     },
 ```

+> More examples can be referenced in the default config

 #### Alert Values

 ##### General
-- `false`: Disable alerting for the given string of a line type
+- `false`: Disable alerting for the string (does not negate line type reactions)
-- `true`: Alert for the given string of a line type - use keyword as sound alert
+- `true`: Alert for the string

 ##### Context Driven
 - `solo`: Alert when solo, grouped, and raiding
 - `solo_only`: Alert only when solo
 - `group`: Alert when in a group and raiding
-- `group_only`: Alert only when group
+- `group_only`: Alert only when grouped
-- `raid`: Alert when in raid mode
+- `raid`: Alert when in a raid
 - `afk`: Alert only when afk

 #### Sound Values
-- `true`: When an alert is raised, speak the entire line type
+- `true`: When an alert is raised speak the entire line
 - `false`: Play no sound when an alert is raised

 > Any other sound value will be spoken as the audio trigger for that line type

 ### Zones

-Right now, there are only two valid settings for a zones value:

 - `false`: Considered a non-raid zone
-- `raid`: A raid zone, parser raid mode will auto-enable when this zone is detected
+- `raid`: Parser raid mode will auto-enable in this zone